roadrunner21/yt-live-checker/README.md

 ## Usage

+### As a Standalone Tool

-To use `yt-live-checker`, run the following command with the YouTube channel ID as an argument:
+To use `yt-live-checker` as a standalone CLI tool, run the following command with the YouTube channel ID as an argument:

 ```bash
 node index.js <channelId>